-STUDENT WORKER JOB CLASSIFICATIONS AND PAY
+STUDENT WORKER JOB CLASSIFICATIONS AND PAY POLICY

 Purpose and Summary

-The purpose of this policy is to help departments determine the appropriate classification and rate of pay for student worker positions.
+The purpose of this Policy is to help University of Arizona (University) departments determine the appropriate classification and rate of pay for Student Worker positions.

 Scope

+This Policy applies to all Student Workers, except Graduate Assistants/Associates (GA).

-This policy applies to workers in Student Groups B, C, and D, resident hall assistants, student journalists, and student advertising representatives.Requirements specific to Graduate Assistants/Associates (GA) can be found in the GA Manual.
+This Policy does not apply to Graduate Assistants/Associates (GAs).
+Requirements specific to GAs can be found in the GA Manual and the GA Workload Policy.

 Definitions

+Research Supervisor means a University employee or graduate student who conducts research and oversees the work of an undergraduate Student Worker involved in Undergraduate Research.

+Student Worker has the same meaning as in section 100.0 of the Student Employment Manual.

+Undergraduate Research means work performed by an undergraduate student that involves creative and scholarly activity that contributes to the collective knowledge of humanity.

 Policy